Trump addresses Paris incident: Looks like a terrorist attack

 Story highlights

-- A police officer was reported dead after an incident in Paris
+- A police officer was killed after an attack in Paris

 - Trump said it appeared to be a terrorist attack